MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-dialog-waterfall.md

 ---
 # Define conversation steps with waterfalls

-A waterfall is a dialog handler that is an array of functions where the results of the first function are passed as input to the second function and so on.
-You can chain together a series of these functions to create waterfalls of any length.
-Waterfalls let you collect input from a user using a sequence of steps.
-A bot is always in a state of providing a user with information or asking a question and then waiting for input.
-Waterfalls drive the back-and-forth flow.
+A waterfall is a specific type of dialog handler.
+A waterfall contains an array of functions where the *results* of the first function are passed as *input* to the next function and so on.
+The bot prompts the user for input, waits for a response, and then passes the result to the next step.
+Waterfalls are most commonly used to collect information from the user.

 ## Prompt the user with a series of questions
+The Bot Builder SDK provides built-in [prompts](bot-builder-nodejs-prompts-input-data.md) to easily ask the user a series of questions.
+Waterfalls guide the conversation by prompting the user's progress from one step to the next.

-Paired with the built-in [Prompts](bot-builder-nodejs-prompts-input-data.md) you can easily prompt the user with a series of questions.
-In the following example, the root dialog is a two step waterfall.
-The first step asks the user's name and the second step greets the user.
+This sample dialog is a two-step waterfall.
+The first step asks for the user's name and the second step greets the user by name.

 ```javascript
 bot.dialog('/', [